ka-zuumi/IMRR/README.md

 The example below of the IMRR is for the bimolecular reaction between HBr+ and CO2.
 A number of frames from previous ab initio molecular dynamics (AIMD) trajectories are consolidated and indexed in a "library".
 Here, they are indexed by two collective variables (CVs), the distance between the hydrogen and carbon, and the minimum distance between the oxygens and the bromine.
 The density of frames can be visualized over these two collective variables with a heatmap.
-A portion of the total number of frames are displayed below (those with CVs in the range (6,6) to (7,7)).
+A portion of the total number of frames are displayed below (those with CVs in the range (6,6) to (7,7)) as the light-green square.
 An example AIMD trajectory is shown as the black curve overlayed on the heatmap below.

 ![Alt text](heatmapTrajectoryTrace.png?raw=true "Example Trajectory")

 By making use of this library, a number Ninterpolation of frames can be used as inputs for the IMRR to predict energy gradients along the AIMD trajectory.
+The manner and number of frames chosen are specified in the ANALYSIS.f90 file.
+By default, for each step along the trajectory, three previous consecutive frames are used as inputs for the IMRR.
+All others are taken from the library.
+Those steps along the trajectory with inputs taken from the library are highlighted in dark green.

 ```
 ./build_IMRR.sh